vitelabs/vite-wiki/docs/api/rpc/subscribe.md

 ## subscribe_newOnroadBlocksByAddrFilter
 Create a filter for polling for un-received transactions on specified account by passing into `subscribe_getFilterChanges` as parameter.
-The event includes new un-received transaction, transaction received and un-received transaction rolled back.
+The events include new un-received transaction, transaction is received and un-received transaction is rolled back.

 - **Returns**:
 	- `string` filterId